 In 1999, Mueller Copper Tube Products, Inc. (MCTP), a wholly owned subsidiary, commenced a cleanup and remediation of soil and groundwater at its Wynne, Arkansas plant to remove trichloroethylene, a cleaning solvent formerly used by MCTP.
 On August 30, 2000, MCTP received approval of its Final Comprehensive Investigation Report and Storm Water Drainage Investigation Report addressing the treatment of soils and groundwater from the Arkansas Department of Environmental Quality (ADEQ).
 The Company established a reserve for this project in connection with the acquisition of MCTP in 1998.
 Effective November 17, 2008, MCTP entered into a Settlement Agreement and Administrative Order by Consent to submit a Supplemental Investigation Work Plan (SIWP) and subsequent Final Remediation Work Plan (RWP) for the site.
 By letter dated January 20, 2010, ADEQ approved the SIWP as submitted, with changes acceptable to the Company.
 On December 16, 2011, MCTP entered into an amended Administrative Order by Consent to prepare and implement a revised RWP regarding final remediation for the Site.
 The remediation system was activated in February 2014.
-Costs to implement the work plans, including associated general and administrative costs, are estimated to approximate \$0.6 million to \$0.9 million over the next six years.
+Costs to implement the work plans, including associated general and administrative costs, are estimated to approximate \$0.9 million to \$1.1 million over the next five years.
+The Company has recorded a reserve at the low end of this range.